IceMerman/SCUC-UserCuts/README.md

 # SCUC-UserCuts

-This repository contains the information to simulate an Security constrained unit commitment with "User Cuts" implementation in order to reduce the computational burden.
+This repository contains the information to simulate an security constrained unit commitment with "User Cuts" implementation in order to reduce the computational burden.

-# CopyRight
+# Copyright

 The input data and original model files were taken form: https://labs.ece.uw.edu/real/gams_code.html